without Internet Explorer,

 in 1280 x 960 resolution

-1976: Robert De Niro is driving his taxi through the New York wild streets looking for Iris to invite her for breakfast and save her from Sport and moral decadence.
-Meanwhile, Thin Lizzy were getting ready to record what would be their most successful album ever, after an extensive tour.
-By that time, the band didn’t find their own sound yet, the previous records with Gorham and Robertson already on guitars were decent but didn’t offer anything really special or memorable, so Thin Lizzy knew they should make something great if they wanted to survive their uncertain future and conquer the U.S. market.
-The band is now more mature, professional and experienced than before, after several tours and endless gig dates, and learnt a lot from the groups they supported and opened for, so the time was right to make something big.
+1976: Robert De Niro is driving his taxi through the mean streets of New York, looking for Iris to invite her for breakfast and save her from Sport and moral decadence.
+In the meantime, Thin Lizzy set about recording what many would consider to be their most successful album ever, after an extensive tour.
+At that point, the band hadn’t forged their own sound yet – the previous records, with the Gorham-Robertson axis already taking guitar duties resolutely, was decent but didn’t offer anything really breathtaking or memorable, so Thin Lizzy knew they had to make something greater if they wanted to face the uncertain future and conquer the U.S. market.
+1976 also saw Lizzy as a more mature, professional and experienced band, having completed a relentless gig schedule, during which they learnt so much from the groups they opened for, so the time was right to make something big.

 If I, one day, ask people about great hard rock bands, they will probably tell me that the greatest bands of that genre are, for example, Deep Purple, AC/DC, Aerosmith, Led Zeppelin, Scorpions, etc. I'm pretty sure they will, unfortunately, never answer “Hard rock bands?
 Check out Thin Lizzy!”.
 Meh, world's unfair.